Maggie Wilderotter Chairman and Chief Executive Officer

 Previously, Mrs. Wilderotter was President and CEO of Wink Communications Inc., leading efforts to develop low-cost, end-to-end e-commerce systems.
 Before that, her positions included Executive Vice President of National Operations for AT&T Wireless Services Inc., Chief Executive Officer of AT&T's Aviation Communications Division and a Senior Vice President of McCaw Cellular Communications Inc.

 Mrs. Wilderotter serves on the boards of Xerox Corporation and Procter & Gamble Company and on the boards of a number of non-profit organizations.
 In 2011, she was named to the Directorship 100, and is a member of the Board of Advisors of BoardroomIQ and the WomenCorporateDirectors (WCD) Global CEO Task Force, and The Committee of 200.
-Since 2009, FORTUNE magazine has included her in its ranking of the "50 Most Powerful Women in Business.”
-On November 8, 2010, Mrs. Wilderotter was inducted into the Connecticut Women’s Hall of Fame as it honored “Women in Business: Trailblazing the Corporate Corridor.
+From 2009 through 2013, FORTUNE magazine ranked her among the "50 Most Powerful Women in Business.”
+In November 2010, Mrs. Wilderotter was inducted into the Connecticut Women’s Hall of Fame as it honored “Women in Business: Trailblazing the Corporate Corridor.”
 In November 2011, The Financial Times named her as one of "The Top 50 Women in World Business."
 That same month she received "The Business Media Award" from the Women's Media Center.
-On April 24, 2012, B'nai B'rith International presented her with its "Distinguished Achievement Award."
+In April 2012, B'nai B'rith International presented her with its "Distinguished Achievement Award."

-On October 16, 2012, Mrs. Wilderotter was designated as Chair of the President's National Security Telecommunications Advisory Committee (NSTAC).
-The designation follows her service as Vice Chair from October of 2010 to 2012.
+In October 2012, Mrs. Wilderotter was designated as Chair of the President's National Security Telecommunications Advisory Committee (NSTAC).
+The designation follows her service as Vice Chair from October 2010 to 2012.

-In December 2012, Mrs. Wilderotter was named a member of the Executive Committee of the Business Roundtable (BRT), an association of chief executive officers of leading U.S. companies with more than $7.3 trillion in annual revenues and nearly 16 million employees.
+In December 2012, Mrs. Wilderotter was named a member of the Executive Committee of the Business Roundtable, an association of chief executive officers of leading U.S. companies.
 She is also Secretary, Board of Directors of Catalyst, the leading nonprofit organization with a mission to expand opportunities for women and business.
+In May 2014, Mrs. Wilderotter became Co-Chair of The Committee for Economic Development, a nonprofit, nonpartisan, business-led, public policy organization.

 Daniel McCarthy President and Chief Operating Officer